decker-archive/api/README.md

-# hatsu
+# vercal/api
-The REST API and soon to be Gateway of okemia.
+The vertically assended api of the vercal chatting platform.